Brittney Griner appears in Russian court in shackles as trial start date announced

 Ms Griner was recently ordered to remain in pretrial detention until 2 July.
 The hearing in the court of the Moscow suburb of Khimki is to address procedural issues.

-Video footage share by the official state agency TASS showed that Ms Griner didn’t speak following the brief court appearance, according to the New York Times.
+Video footage shared by the official state agency TASS showed that Ms Griner didn’t speak following the brief court appearance, according to the New York Times.

 Ms Griner’s detention and trial come at an extraordinarily low point in Moscow-Washington relations.
 She was arrested at Moscow’s Sheremetyevo Airport less than a week before Russia sent troops into Ukraine, which aggravated already-high tensions with sweeping sanctions by the United States and Russia’s denunciation of U.S. weapon supplies to Ukraine.